It’s a not-so-well-kept secret that many remote employers prefer to hire nurses with compact nursing licenses.

-As of 2022, nearly 40 states and territories are part of the eNLC.
-Six more have proposed legislation, and three others have passed legislation but have not yet implemented the compact.
+As of 2023, nearly 40 states and territories are part of the eNLC.
+Six more have proposed legislation, and two others have passed legislation but have not yet implemented the compact.

 Legislation is constantly changing, so it’s essential to check the current status of the state where you intend to practice.